 Great Video Editing Software For Laptops

 Adobe Premiere Pro CC is a good option for video editors, and it’s recommended that you use this software because of the low CPU usage.
 It also has one of the most intuitive interfaces out there!
-You’ll need to make sure your computer has at least 16GB DDR memory for it to work since this type of program can be very demanding when rendering longer clips which means they might not finish without enough power.
+You’ll need to make sure your gaming laptop has at least 16GB DDR4 memory for it to work since this type of program can be very demanding when rendering longer clips which means they might not finish without enough power.